projectacrn/acrn-hypervisor/doc/primer/index.rst

 Virtio-blk
 ==========

-The virtio-blk device is a simple virtual block device.
+The Virtio-blk device is a simple virtual block device.
 The FE driver will place read, write, and other requests onto the virtqueue, so that the BE driver can process them accordingly.

-The virtio device ID of the virtio-blk is 2, and it supports one virtqueue with 64 entries, configurable in the source code.
+The Virtio device ID of the Virtio-blk is 2, and it supports one virtqueue with 64 entries, configurable in the source code.
 The feature bits supported by the BE device are as follows: